demisto/content/Packs/XSOARmirroring/Integrations/XSOARmirroring/README.md

-Allows mirroring of XSOAR incidents between different XSOAR instances/tenants.
+Allows mirroring of XSOAR incidents between different Cortex XSOAR tenants.

 This integration was integrated and tested with version 6.0 of XSOAR